-As a recent hire on the Engineering Productivity team here at StreamSets, my early days at the company were marked by efforts to dive head-first into StreamSets Data Collector (SDC).
+As a recent hire on the Engineering Productivity team here at StreamSets, my early days at the company were marked by efforts to dive head-first into StreamSets Data Collector (SDC), a fast data ingestion engine, to build data pipelines.
 As it turns out, the Docker images we publish for SDC were the easiest way to explore its vast set of features and capabilities, which is exactly why I am writing this blog post.

 Without further ado, let’s get started.

 Start a Docker Container with StreamSets

 To start a Docker container with the most recent release of StreamSets Data Collector just run the following command.